The Ultimate Guide to Sober Living Santa Monica 2021

 - Family Outreach

-Anyone living in Santa Monica who is suffering from drug and alcohol addiction would benefit from enrolling in Design for Recovery.
-Located in nearby West Los Angeles, Design for Recovery provides individuals with a safe sober community and a structured program of behavior modification strongly rooted in the 12 steps.
+Anyone living in Santa Monica who is suffering from drug and alcohol addiction would benefit from enrolling in Design for Recovery, which provides individuals with a safe sober community and a structured program of behavior modification strongly rooted in the 12 steps.

 For anyone seeking more information about the history of Design for Recovery, its core values, or details about the day-to-day workings of its program, feel free to reach out and contact us today.